Architecture is a science of buildings.

 This feature makes it capable of working in low light.

-Either work in bright sunlight or dim lighting situations, this aperture controls the light entrance effectively.
+Either works in bright sunlight or dim lighting situations, this aperture controls the light entrance effectively.

 It gives you desirable results in any available lighting.